hughston-preston/SportEconReplicationProject/README.md

 All of the code was written in R and all of the data was collected using the baseballr package.
-The R file is listed and entitled Preston_ReplicationProjectCode.R and the written Replication Paper that covers the project far more thoroughly is listed and entitled PrestonReplicationProject.docx
+The R file is listed and entitled Preston_ReplicationProjectCode.R and the written Replication Paper that covers the project far more thoroughly is listed and entitled PrestonReplicationProject.pdf